|Alma Mater:||University of Notre Dame|

 Christy Connoyer, who was named the 10th head coach of the Saint Louis University softball program Aug.
-6, 2010, will serve her third season at the Billiken controls during the 2013 campaign.
+6, 2010, leads the Billikens for a seventh season during the 2017 campaign.

-"We are excited to have Christy Connoyer as our head softball coach," SLU director of athletics Chris May said.
+"We are excited to have Christy Connoyer as our head softball coach," SLU director of athletics Chris May said at the time of Connoyer’s hiring.
 "Christy is from our region, she's familiar with the St. Louis-area softball scene, and she brings a wealth of Division I coaching experience to the position.
 We believe she will be able to recruit the caliber of student-athletes who will allow SLU to contend for Atlantic 10 Conference titles.
 Christy knows what it takes to win, having been part of successful programs as a player and as a coach.
 Her commitment to academic excellence and passion for competitive success match our goals at Saint Louis University."

 "Being the head coach at Saint Louis University is a fantastic opportunity," Connoyer said.
 "There is a tradition of excellence in academics and athletics at SLU, and I am excited for the opportunity to build on that tradition.
 I'm from the area and still have family close, so I'm thrilled to return to such a great city.
 I am passionate about softball and academics, and there is an amazing combination of the two at Saint Louis."

 A native of Bethalto, Ill., Connoyer arrived at SLU following five seasons as associate head coach at Southern Illinois, where she contributed to a highly successful program while working primarily with the Salukis' hitting and defense.
 During her tenure, SIU consistently was ranked among the top teams in the Missouri Valley Conference in several statistical categories.
 Connoyer also coordinated travel, camps and the team's annual fund-raiser in addition to scheduling umpires and serving as the team's community service liaison.